 As an Amazon Associate I earn from qualifying purchases.

-It is perfectly normal for new composters to be impatient.
+It is perfectly normal to be impatient when you start composting.
 I know I was ready to spend a good chunk of change when I first got started in an effort to expedite things and ended up buying two different tumblers, an aerator, and several compost starters.
 I was dumb.

 While we’ll talk about whether or not you need a compost catalyst later in this article (after the recipe), let me go on record here and say that there is no reason that you should ever need to buy a commercial compost starter.
 They an unnecessary waste of money that may or may not even be effective.